Are you planning a trip down south and looking for the best things to do in Savannah in winter? If so, this guide is for you!

 The major exhibit at the museum is the restored B-17 Flying Fortress.
 You will learn the stories of unimaginable bravery, discover thousands of artifacts, and see photographs of veterans.

-Plan to spend at least two hours in the museum, and when you are done, have a lunch break or a quick snack in an in-house English pub.
+Located minutes from downtown Savannah, the museum can be part of your cultural tour.
+Plan to spend at least two hours inside, and when you are done, have a lunch break or a quick snack in an in-house English pub.

 Before leaving, check out the souvenirs in the gift shop and take a piece of the Mighty Eighth Experience with you.